-- a.
-Prepare and distribute the State of the Network Inquiry at least 35 days before the opening of each regular International Council Meeting.
-Should the quorum of the plenary at the International Council Meeting be at risk, it is at the discretion of the Secretary General of the International Board of ELSA to accept the State of the Network Inquiry of a National Group properly filled in until the opening of the International Council Meeting; - b.
-Solve disputes arising between National Groups by means of dialogue when the respective parties cannot reach mutual agreement amongst themselves and decide to refer the case to the International Board of ELSA; - c.
-Prepare and send a Monthly Report of the International Board of ELSA and their Deputy Officers by the last day of every month to the relevant mailing lists; - d.
-Assign a coach from its members to each National Group at the beginning of the term and inform National Groups respectively; - e.
-Open the first call for submission of National Group Reports no later than the 1st of August and close the call before the 1st of September, and open the second call no later than the 1st of February and close the call before the 1st of March.
-Should the quorum of the plenary at the International Council Meeting be at risk, it is at the discretion of the Secretary General of the International Board of ELSA to accept the National Group Report of a National Group properly filled until the opening of the International Council Meeting.
-The call shall inquire regarding at least: - i.
-The list of current and incoming National Board officers; - ii.
-The name of each Local Group; - iii.
-The faculty/faculties in which each Local Group is based and covers; - iv.
-The membership status of each Local Group.
+- a. prepare and distribute the State of the Network Inquiry at least 35 days before the opening of each regular International Council Meeting; - b. solve disputes arising between National Groups by means of dialogue when the respective parties cannot reach mutual agreement amongst themselves and decide to refer the case to the International Board of ELSA; - c. prepare and send a Monthly Report of its activities by the last day of every month to the relevant mailing lists; - d. assign a coach from its members to each National Group at the beginning of the term and inform the National Groups respectively; - e. open the first call for submission of National Group Reports on the 1st of August and close the call before the 1st of September, and open the second call no later than the 1st of February and close the call before the 1st of March.
+The National Group Report shall include at least - i. the list of current National Board officers; - ii. the name of each Local Group; - iii. the faculty/faculties in which each Local Group is based and covers; - iv. the membership status of each Local Group.